AliMino/ITI-Python-SummerTraining/README.md

 - `**`.
 - `*`, `/` & `%`, from left to right.
 - `+` & `-`, from left to right.

 ---

+## Working with variables

+The name of a variable consists of one or more english character (a-z, A-Z) or an underscore `_` followed by zero or more english characters, underscores `_`, or numbers.

+### Examples for valid variable names

+- name
+- age
+- python_version
+- now
+- value1
+- value2
+- value_2
+- \_val_
+- _
+- _1
+- _2

+### Examples for invalid variable names

+- python version
+- 1value
+- va!lue
+- vaيlue
+- va💡lue

+---